Byodo-in (Phoenix Hall)

 Kyoto, Japan

-Located near Uji, the Phoenix Hall (1053) is named for its resemblance to the mythical bird, its "wings" spread out in flight.
-The building is what remains of the villa-temple of Fujiwara no Yorimichi, reflected in a stunning pond and gardens which represent Amida's Western Paradise.
-Other villa-temples include the Golden Pavilion and Silver Pavilion, Horyuji, and Nanzenji.
+Located near Uji, the Phoenix Hall (1053) is named after an Asian mythical bird, its "wings" spread out in flight.
+The building is what remains of the villa-temple of Fujiwara no Yorimichi, reflected in a stunning pond and gardens that represent Amida's Western Paradise.
+Other villa-temples in Japan include the Golden Pavilion and Silver Pavilion, Horyuji, and Nanzenji.

 The villa was formerly closed for repairs, but reopened in 2000, as refurbishing continues.